slashback100/presence_simulation/README.md

   <img src="/images/configFlow..png" width="400" alt="accessibility text">
 </p>

 * Set the group of entity to be used in the simulation.
-It can be a group of lights, switches or of any component that can be turned on and off with the service `homeassistant.turn_on` and `homeassistant.turn_off`
+It can be a group of lights, switches, covers, light groups or of any component that can be turned on and off with the service `homeassistant.turn_on` and `homeassistant.turn_off`
 * Set the number of days of historic the simulation will use (the delta)
 * Set the number of scan interval used to switch entities in seconds.
 Default is 30 seconds.
 Warning, the smallest number you choose, the more computing process the component will take.